arijitdasgupta/BlueTransistor/README.md

 ```

 ###NOTES:
  - While running the app or when used as a library it will keep polling the Bluetooth bulb and maintain it's connection status.
-So other Bluetooth host can connect to the same bulbs as long as the object instances (or the application) is alive.
+So other Bluetooth host can't connect to the same bulbs as long as the object instances (or the application) are alive.
  - To properly kill the app kill the `node` process with a SIGINT.
 It will terminate all the child processes as well.

 ###TODO: